- What is a fixed indexed annuity?

 - What happens if my clients need access to their money?

-After the 1st contract year, your clients may withdraw up to 10% of the account value (based on the previous contract anniversary, after all index/interest credits are applied) without surrender charges or MVA.
+After the first contract year, your clients may withdraw up to 10% of the account value (based on the previous contract anniversary, after all index/interest credits are applied) without surrender charges or MVA.
 If they need more than the Free Withdrawal Amount or want to take a withdrawal in the first year, they can withdraw as much of the account value as they need, but keep in mind that surrender charges and a Market Value Adjustment (MVA) will apply.
 If they make a full withdrawal of the annuity, they will receive the greater of the account value (minus any surrender charges and adjusted by any applicable MVA) and the Minimum Guaranteed Surrender Value.
 Also, it’s important to note that if they take a withdrawal or annuitize the contract, taxes will apply.
 The tax treatment will differ depending on whether they purchased the annuity with pre-tax (qualified) or after-tax (non-qualified) dollars.
 Your clients should consult a tax advisor for more information.

 There are limitations and restrictions when making withdrawals.
 Withdrawals or surrenders may be subject to contingent deferred sales charges.
 Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty, sometimes referred to as an additional income tax.
 Withdrawals taken during the surrender charge period, excluding any Required Minimum Distributions (RMDs), will be subject to any applicable surrender charges and a Market Value Adjustment (MVA).